ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Bluesky is a decentralized social media protocol built on [IPLD](../concepts/ipld.md) that originated as a Twitter project but is now independent.
 The protocol uses a federated architecture with cryptographic IDs and content addressing to make data portable between servers.
-User data is then stored in repositories using IPLD and content addressing for portability between servers.
+User data is stored in repositories using IPLD and content addressing.
-The protocol specifies clients, servers, DIDs, data repos, and aggregators to enable a federated social network.
+The protocol specifies clients, servers, decentralized identities (DIDs), data repositories, and aggregators to enable a federated social network.

 Learn more from the [IPFS Camp 2022 talk](https://www.youtube.com/watch?v=jGbBZbl-V8Y&list=PLuhRWgmPaHtRP0kfWyDuod_kVHE-5dGGL&index=7).